soupi/learn-haskell-blog-generator/src/04-markup/01-data_type.md

 ```

 Note: `Natural` is defined in the `base` package but not exported from `Prelude`.
-Find out which module to import `Natural` from using [hoogle](https://hoogle.haskell.org).
+Find out which module to import `Natural` by using [Hoogle](https://hoogle.haskell.org).

 ---

 ### Exercises

-Represent the following markup documents as value of `Document`:
+Represent the following markup documents as values of `Document`:

 1. ```org
    Hello, world!